ODHK/ckan/readme.md

 Our ToDo list is managed through (GitHub Issues)[https://github.com/ODHK/ckan/issues].
 Please sign up for GitHub and feel free to assign yourself to any issues which haven't been picked up yet.
 To give you a sense of the road map, issues are also organised by milestones, which are one week's worth of activity.

-**Please provide me with your Github Usernames so I can add you ad collaborators**
+**Please provide me with your Github Usernames so I can add you as collaborators**

 ## Google Docs